90 Day Fiancé Kalani and Asuelu Celebrate Son's Birthday

 They were all smiles in the family photos, especially the birthday boy.

 The reality TV star's husband also shared some adorable snippets from their son's birthday festivities.
-In the photos, Oliver, Asuelu and his nieces and nephews were wearing a traditional Polynesian outfit that's worn during a Samoa Siva dance.
+In the photos, Oliver, Asuelu and his nieces and nephews were wearing a traditional Polynesian outfit that's worn during a Siva Samoa dance.

 "Beautiful Samoa Siva perform by my nieces and my nephews," he wrote on his social media post.
 "I'm so excited."